PrashanthreddyOddula/M3_ATM-System-Utility/1_Abstract/Readme.md

 accounts and perform various transactions.

 ## Features
-#### The ATM is a single functional unit consisting of various subcomponents.
+#### The ATM is a single functional unit consisting of various subcomponents.
 #### This software allows the user to access their bank accounts remotely through an ATM without any aid of human bank teller.
 #### This software also allows to perform various other functions apart from just accessing his bank account such as mobile bill clearings etc.
 #### Some of its hardware components are cassettes, memory, drives, dispensers i.e. for receipts and cash, a card reader, printer, switches, a console, a telephone dialer port, a networking port and disks.